MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 kind: ApiKey
 metadata:
   name: http-app-apikey-1
+# this apikey can be used to access the app
 spec:
   # a secret name secret-1 will be created by otoroshi and can be used by containers
   exportSecret: true